aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2020/aspose-words-for-cpp-20-10-release-notes/_index.md

 /// <remarks>
 /// Metafiles (<see cref="FileFormat.Wmf"/> or <see cref="FileFormat.Emf"/>) is an uncompressed image format and sometimes requires to much RAM to hold and process document.
 /// This option allows to convert all metafile images to <see cref="FileFormat.Png" /> on document loading.
-/// Please note - conversion vector graphics to raster decreases quality of the images.
+/// Please note - conversion vector graphics to raster decreases the quality of the images.
 /// </remarks>
 public bool ConvertMetafilesToPng
 {{< /highlight >}}